 Consider how confident you are in each of these management areas.
-You do not necessarily have to manage each area by yourself, you can hire expertise or take on a business partner.
-You may even take on some management courses or invest in some extra training.
+You do not necessarily have to manage each area by yourself, you can hire experts or take on a business partner.
+You may even hire a business coach or take some management courses or invest in some extra training.

 If you are thinking of going into business with other people, you must first consider what each will be contributing to the business that would entitle them to become a shareholder.

 Consider carefully what capital you have to invest in the business that is for the long term and that you can control.
-For instance, if you raise capital from friends and family, they may need you to pay it back quicker or decide on a moment’s notice they want their cash back.
+For instance, if you raise capital from friends and family, they may need you to pay it back quickly or decide on a moment’s notice they want their money back.

 How will you structure the business?
-As a sole trader, partnership, company or trust?
-This is a major decision for the structure of the business could affect your personally.
+As a sole trader, partnership, company, or trust?
+This is a major decision for the structure of the business that could affect you personally.
 Do some research into how to structure the business and if the structure will separate your personal liability from your business liabilities.

-Above all, seek professional advice from your accountant, attorney or business consultant about the pros and cons of each type of business structure.
+Above all, seek professional advice from your accountant, attorney, or business coach about the pros and cons of each type of business structure.
 You want to ensure you have all the facts before risking your personal assets.
 This can vary from country to country and state to state.

-When you buy a business, you have bought someone else’s dream.
-You are buying what they started, their location, equipment, inventory, customers, staff and goodwill if any.
-It can be easier for you buying an established business, but it can also be fraught with risk if you don’t do your due diligence first.
+When you buy a small business, you have bought someone else’s dream.
+You are buying what they started, their location, equipment, inventory, customers, staff, and goodwill if any.
+It can be easier for you to buy an established business, but it can also be fraught with risk if you don’t do your due diligence first.